Bonsai: Compiling Queries to Pruned Tree Traversals: Predicate Analysis

 \subsection{Background: Scalar Interval Analysis}

 Symbolic interval analysis derives bounds recursively in a bottom-up traversal of the predicate's AST.
 Varying parameters are replaced with their intervals, and operators are evaluated on the intervals themselves by considering the monotonicity of an operator.
-We illustrate the reasoning behind comparisons and boolean combinators here; additional operators are described in \Cref{sec:appendix-interval-analysis}.
+We illustrate the reasoning behind comparisons and boolean combinators here; additional operators are described in Appendix~\ref{sec:appendix-interval-analysis}.

 \paragraph{Comparisons} The comparison of two numbers can be bounded by a comparison of the ranges that bound each number.
-Consider the expression $x < y$: if $x$ and $y$ are varying, then the expression $x < y$ can only be true if $x$'s lower bound is less than $y$'s upper bound (otherwise, all values that $y$ can be are less than all values that $x$ can be).
-Conversely, $x < y$ \textit{must be true} if the upper bound of $x$ is less than the lower bound of $y$.
+Consider the expression $x < y$: if $x$ and $y$ are varying, then the expression $x < y$ \textit{may} be true if $x$'s lower bound is less than $y$'s upper bound (otherwise, all values that $y$ can be are less than all values that $x$ can be).
+Conversely, $x < y$ is \textit{always} true if the upper bound of $x$ is less than the lower bound of $y$.
 This reasoning produces the following bounds:

 The $\leq$ operator has the same monotonicity of operands as $<$, and can be bounded in the same way.
 Likewise, similar reasoning applies to equality, though the lower bound requires that the intervals of the arguments each contain a single value: